Page last updated:

 In the Buildpack field, enter the name of the desired Java buildpack.
 Click Save, return to the Installation Dashboard, and apply your changes.
 The broker will now use the selected buildpack to stage service instance backing applications.

-By default, Spring Cloud Services checks the Pivotal Cloud Foundry® Elastic Runtime SSL certificate for the domains included in the Security Requirements section of the Prerequisites topic.
+By default, Spring Cloud Services checks the Pivotal Application Service (PAS) or Elastic Runtime SSL certificate for the domains listed in Requirements.
 You can disable this validation by selecting the Do not validate that SSL certificates are properly configured checkbox.